12 Things to Do in Luxembourg City

 9. Place d’Armes

-The liveliest of squares + shopping centers I saw when I was here.
+This was the liveliest of square and shopping center I saw when I was in Luxembourg City.

 10. Pfaffenthal lift

-I think Chemin de la Corniche is a much better view, but it’s fun to take a video of going up and seeing the city from above here.
+I think Chemin de la Corniche has a much better view of Luxembourg City, but it’s fun to take a video of going up and seeing the city from above here.

 11. Cathédrale Notre-Dame

-Nothing like the one in Paris, but still worth a pop inside.
+This Notre-Dame is nothing like the one in Paris, but it’s still worth a pop inside.

 … and you can venture all the way down to the roots of those trees.